Military history of the Three Kingdoms: Sun Quan

 In 217 Cao Cao made a major attack on the south.
 Despite failing to achieve any real gains, Cao Cao stationed a substantial army in the area, threatening Sun Quan's territory forcing Sun Quan to act as a figurative subordinate to Cao Cao.
 In 219 Sun Quan's general Lü Meng attacked Guan Yu's position in Jing Province on advice from Sima Yi during Guan Yu's attack on Fan Castle.
-Guan Yu was caught off guard and killed while the whole province fell under Sun Quan's control.
+Guan Yu was caught off guard and killed while the southern province fell under Sun Quan's control.
 Liu Bei retaliated in 221 but failed to make any headway and the invasion was defeated by Sun Quan's general Lu Xun.
 In 226 Sun Quan launched attacks towards the south and annexed Jiaozhou.
 In 229, Sun Quan declared himself emperor of Eastern Wu, creating the last of the Three Kingdoms.

-For the next 20 years, Sun Quan conducted several military campaigns in the north as well as an expedition to Taiwan in 230, but nothing ever came of these ventures.
+For the next 20 years, Sun Quan conducted several military campaigns in the north as well as an expedition to Yizhou in 230, but nothing ever came of these ventures.
 Noted for his longevity, Sun Quan was nevertheless unsuccessful as a military commander in comparison to his peers Liu Bei and Cao Cao.
 He died in 252 and was succeeded by his son Sun Liang.